Fall Planting: Tips for Salvia Success

 Planning also involves consideration of how to prepare the soil in planting areas, how much water plants need, what winter temperatures they can tolerate and how to find plants with common cultural characteristics.

 Something you discover when touring our catalog is that many Salvias are adaptable to a wide range of soils as long as they drain well.
-Some thrive in extremes ranging from gravelly ground -- the product filters identify these as well drained -- whereas others need lots of fertilizer-type nutrients and are listed as rich and well drained.
+Some thrive in extremes ranging from gravelly ground whereas others need lots of fertilizer-type nutrients (rich soil).
 You can improve soil drainage and soil richness by periodically working organic matter into the ground.

-Next you decide what spots in your yard can handle these characteristics and whether there are any nearby plantings with conflicting needs.
-By doing this, you can avoid planting a sage that needs regular watering among drought-tolerant plants needing little supplemental moisture.
+The next step is to decide what spots in your yard can handle these characteristics and whether there are any nearby plantings with conflicting needs.
+By doing this, you avoid planting a sage that needs regular watering among drought-tolerant plants needing little supplemental moisture.